 My kids LOVE fermented green beans.
 They are so delicious that I can just open up a jar as a snack and they’ll be gone within a few minutes!
 If you aren’t sure what to do with your jar of green bean pickles, here are a few other serving suggestions.

-Fermenting is the perfect way to play with flavour.
+Fermenting is the perfect way to play with flavor.
 This simple recipe makes about 1 pint (or a quart jar not quite filled to the top).
-So make a few jars and stick different flavours into each one.
+So make a few jars and stick different flavors into each one.

-Here are a few flavours that we enjoy.
+Here are a few flavors that we enjoy.
 Simply add them to the basic recipe.
 They all taste good with these garlicky green beans.